What is PRONTO! and who is the service for?

 Can you remind me how the window period works?

 Sure.
-The window period is the time it can take for antibodies to appear in your blood at high enough levels for the test to detect them.
+The window period is the time it can take for antibodies and antigens to appear in your blood at high enough levels for the test to detect them.

-When you are exposed to an infection, like HIV , your immune system (the defence system in your body) responds by producing very specific antibodies to fight the infection (in the case of HIV the antibodies do not work to rid your body of the virus).
-The HIV test is an antibody test – it picks up these antibodies to HIV in the blood sample.
+When you are exposed to an infection, like HIV , your immune system (the defence system in your body) responds by producing very specific antibodies and antigens in response to the infection .
+The HIV test is an antibody / antigen test – it picks up these antibodies and antigens to HIV in the blood sample.

-At PRONTO, the test we use looks for HIV-antibodies and not the virus itself.
-So if you get tested after you’ve been exposed to HIV but before the body has had a chance to produce sufficient HIV-antibodies, the test will not ‘react’ and you will get a negative result even though you are, in fact, becoming HIV positive.
+At PRONTO, the test we use looks for HIV-antibodies and antigens and not the virus itself.
+So if you get tested after you’ve been exposed to HIV but before the body has had a chance to produce sufficient HIV-antibodies or antigens, the test will not ‘react’ and you will get a negative result even though you are, in fact, becoming HIV positive.
 This is known as the “window period”.

 So, if I had had unprotected sex on the weekend, the rapid test wouldn’t cover it?